robfletcher/strikt/src/pages/index.md

 1. We declare the assertion function applies only to `Assertion<LocalDate>`.
 2. Note that the function also returns `Assertion<LocalDate>` so we can include this assertion as part of a chain.
-3. We use an `atomic` assertion as we're just applying a single check.
+3. We call `assert` passing a lambda with the assertion logic.
 4. If `subject` is the value we want we call `pass()` otherwise we call `fail()`

 If this assertion fails it will produce a message like: